How Long Is A Patient In Hospice

 While the exact amount of time varies from patient to patient, there are some factors that can influence how long someone spends in hospice.
 By understanding these factors, we can gain insight into how long an individual may remain in hospice care.

-The Role Of The Hospice Team
+The Role Of a Hospice Care Provider

-Hospice care is truly extraordinary and life-changing.
-It’s almost as if a whole team of angels descends to take care of you and your loved one in their last days of life.
 The role of the hospice team is incomparable to any other kind of healthcare, as they provide emotional, physical, and spiritual support during this difficult time.

 The hospice team consists of many different people who all work together for the benefit of the patient and their family.
 Here’s a quick overview of who makes up the hospice team:

-– Physicians
+• Physicians

-– Nurses
+• Nurses

-– Social Workers
+• Social Workers

-– Home Health Aides
+• Home Health Aides

-– Chaplains
+• Chaplains

-– Volunteers
+• Volunteers

-– Grief Counselors
+• Grief Counselors

-No matter how long the patient is in hospice—whether it’s weeks or months—the hospice team will be there every step of the way providing compassionate care for both the patient and their family.
+No matter how long the patient is in hospice, whether it’s weeks or months, the hospice team will be there every step of the way providing compassionate care for both the patient and their family.

 Frequently Asked Questions

-How Much Does Hospice Care Cost?
+How Much Does Hospice Care Cost in Illinois?

 How Do I Decide If Hospice Care Is Right For My Loved One?